March of the Pigs: Reception

+In 2015, Exclaim! proclaimed in a Nine Inch Nails collaboration with the clothing brand N.I.C.E.
+Collective that they would release March of the Pigs music video replica boots.
+The boots were called the "Reznor Combat boots."
+In 2024, Gregory Adams of Revolver called for fans planning to purchase the Dr. Martens apart of the Downward Spiral's 30th anniversary collaboration with Nine Inch Nails to prepare for the 'March of the Docs'.

 Music videos

 After abandoning a more elaborate version before filming could be completed, Reznor and the live band assembled for the then-impending Self Destruct Tour (featuring drummer Chris Vrenna, keyboard player James Woolley, guitarist Robin Finck and bassist/guitarist/keyboardist Danny Lohner) regrouped with director Peter Christopherson to film a stripped-down, minimalist music video for the song.
-The video, released in March 1994, features the band performing the song live in front of a white wall backdrop, with Reznor moving around aggressively, pushing the other band members and their instruments, and repeatedly tossing his microphone away.
+The video, filmed in 1993 and released in March 1994, features the band performing the song live in front of a white wall backdrop, with Reznor moving around aggressively, pushing the other band members and their instruments, and repeatedly tossing his microphone away.
 Throughout the video, stagehands visibly move into the frame to reset the equipment he knocks over, handing Reznor a microphone each time he needs to start singing again after an instrumental section.
 The bulk of the video appears to be filmed in one long take, with the camera zooming and panning continuously.
 When Reznor appeared as a guest programmer on the ABC Rage TV program, he explained that they just kept playing the song over and over to the point of exhaustion to get the final take.
 The video uses the live performance audio of the song recorded at the video shoot, rather than synchronizing the footage to the studio-recorded version from the album as most music videos do.
+The bands' personal photographer for their Self Destruct tour, Joseph Cultice, had taken behind-the-scenes photographs of the shoot.
+He claims that it had taken the band only 5 long take shoots to complete the music video.
 This version of the song is also included on the "Closer" cassette single.

 Portions of the earlier, uncompleted video are included on the Closure DVD disc image file that appeared on file-sharing network The Pirate Bay in December 2006; this file is believed to be a leak of a completed but (so far) officially unreleased deluxe DVD reissue of the band's 1997 VHS/laserdisc long form music video Closure.
 In this version of the video, the band performs the song in a red cave-like set with water at their feet, and a person with dwarfism appears.

 Live performance videos of "March of the Pigs" are included on each of the band's live releases: Closure, And All that Could Have Been, and Beside You in Time.